voioo/iac-pulumi-seminar/slides.md

 <!--
 # Presenter Notes
-- Personal intro - mention experience with infrastructure automation
+- Personal intro
-- Brief background connecting theory and practice
+- Brief background a Mews
+- Mention some context about Mews and experience with infrastructure automation
-- Set expectation: we'll use their CS knowledge in new context -->
+- Set expectation: demo of Pulumi later
+-->

 ---